 Teenage In Australia – Learn Some Important Facts

-Australia reportedly had the sixth-largest rate of among developed nations in 2003.
-Australia lagged behind the United States, New Zealand, and the United Kingdom in teenage rates that year.
-According to data collected in 2004, teenage pregnancy in Australia stood at a rate of 16.3 babies per 1000 .
+Australia reportedly had the sixth-largest rate of teenage among developed nations in 2003.
+Australia lagged behind the United States, New Zealand, and the United Kingdom in teenage pregnancy rates that year.
+According to data collected in 2004, teenage pregnancy in Australia stood at a rate of 16.3 per 1000 .

 According to Australian statistics, 5% of babies are born to teenage girls.
 Legally induced abortions are the second most common reason for hospital admissions among girls aged 12 to 20.
 Studies have further revealed that teenaged girls comprise the largest segment of society to use emergency contraception methods provided by clinics.
 Unfortunately, around 45% of high school students who led actively sexual lives forgot to use condoms regularly.